Time dependent Markovian master equation beyond the adiabatic limit: Derivation of the reduced system's dynamics. General theory

 with $f,\phi$ real, analytic functions on $[a,b]$, the asymptotic limit $M\rightarrow\infty$ exhibits the following behaviour : \begin{enumerate} \item If $\phi$ has no stationary points in the interval $[a,b]$, namely $\partial_x\phi\neq 0$, $\forall x\in[a,b]$

 \item If $\partial_x\phi=0$ for $x_0\in (a,b)$:

 \item If $\partial_x\phi=0$ only for $x_0=a$ (analogous if we consider the upper limit)

 \end{enumerate} For a finite set of stationary points (including the boundaries) we can always divide the integration interval into a finite union of subintervals such as to apply one of these cases. \end{theorem} If $f: I\subseteq \mathbb{R}\rightarrow \mathbb{C}$ analytic, then we just need to separate real and imaginary part in order to apply the theorem.
-For a basic introduction and proof of this result, see for example \cite{Asymp}.
+For a basic introduction and proof of this result, see for example \cite{Asymp}, whereas more details on error bounds can be found in \cite{Olver,Temme}.